Where Do Birds Go During a Rain Storm?

 Providing this important component of habitat is a lot easier than you might think.
-Take a look at some of the ways you can help birds when it storms in your own backyard.
+Take a look at some of the ways you can help wildlife and birds when it rains or storms in your own backyard.

 The same native plants that provide food for wildlife in the form of berries, seeds, nuts and nectar will do double duty and provide shelter if you plant them densely.
 Evergreens are particularly valuable, since their foliage remains green year-round.
-Here’s a good rule of thumb: The more plants you have and the more densely you plant them, the more protection you’ll be providing for wildlife.
+Here’s a good rule of thumb: The more plants you have and the more densely you plant them, the more protection you’ll be providing for wildlife and birds when it rains.

 Imagine a bare expanse of lawn dotted with a few isolated shrubs—a typical landscape in lots of places.
 Not much shelter for wildlife, right?
 Now imagine those shrubs connected by patches of wildflowers, or even more shrubs, forming a living fence that birds and animals can use as a safe hiding place or corridor through the otherwise open landscape.

 Leave Dead Trees Standing for Cavity Nesters